 Dealing with figures

-Save easy days up and rewards
+Save easy days up as rewards

 Or for when you get behind.
-I saved my materials and methods, time not allocated otherwise for lazy days at honey’s house on the beach.
+I saved my materials and methods, time not allocated otherwise, for lazy days at honey’s house on the beach.
 I told my supervisor that he would have them when they were done.
 Since I was working 7 days a week I knew I’d need some easy ones thrown in there.
 So when I needed to do other life stuff and have some social contact I would head out there and write.
 These days were my biggest reward I had while writing.

 I also should have built more rewards into the schedule.
 I do remember that on days when I had a hard time getting started I let myself go to Starbucks, go through the drive through and come back ready to work, even though it wasn’t in the budget at the time.
 I also fell into the habit of making myself a full elaborate breakfast everyday.
 Whether it’s running, shopping or going out with your friends it’s a good idea to give yourself a reward for meeting your targets at the end of the week.
-Bribery worked when you were three it will still work now.
+Bribery worked when you were three, it will still work now.

 Have something to go to at the end of the day

 I mentioned that I had to tutor at the end of everyday (5 days a week) which turned out to be a really good thing.
 The fact that my day had a deadline made me get down to work everyday.
 If I procrastinated for a few hours then 4 o’clock was coming and those 1.6 pages still weren’t written.
 If you can, build this into your life right now, which might be hard.
 Maybe it’s a glass of wine, a run or something else that shuts down your day.
 Under non-crazy world circumstances this might be a perfect time for an evening job given no one has extra money left at the end of their degree.
 I’m thinking as a former server catching a few supper shifts a week would be good.
 This also helps with your mental health since part of your day is yours and seeing people everyday kept me sane and you know made me bathe.